Democratic Task Forces Deliver Biden A Blueprint For A Progressive Presidency

 The health care recommendations illustrate that point best.

 Washington Rep. Pramila Jayapal co-chaired the health care task force.
-She's long pushed, like Sanders, for a single, government-run health insurance program, but didn't bring that recommendation to the table in any of the meetings or negotiations.
+She has long pushed, like Sanders, for a single, government-run health insurance program but didn't bring that recommendation to the table in any of the meetings or negotiations.

 The task force also called on Biden to pursue requiring employers to offer employees the option to sign up for government-administered health care, rather than company plans.